-Mystical as Political, The
+The Mystical as Political

-248 pages, 0.00 x 0.00
+248 pages, 6.00 x 9.00

 Paperback | 9780268038960 | October 2012

-eBook (PDF) | 9780268089955 | October 2012
+eBook (Web PDF) | 9780268089955 | October 2012

 eBook (EPUB) | 9780268089832 | October 2012

 Papanikolaou hopes to forge a non-radical Orthodox political theology that extends beyond a reflexive opposition to the West and a nostalgic return to a Byzantine-like unified political-religious culture.
 His exploration is prompted by two trends: the fall of communism in traditionally Orthodox countries has revealed an unpreparedness on the part of Orthodox Christianity to address the question of political theology in a way that is consistent with its core axiom of theosis; and recent Christian political theology, some of it evoking the notion of “deification,” has been critical of liberal democracy, implying a mutual incompatibility between a Christian worldview and that of modern liberal democracy.

-Aristotle Papanikolaou is professor of theology and co-founding director of the Orthodox Christian Studies Center at Fordham University.
-He is the author and co-editor of a number of books, including The Mystical as Political: Democracy and Non-Radical Orthodoxy (University of Notre Dame Press, 2012).
+Aristotle Papanikolaou is professor of theology at Fordham University.
+He is the author of Being With God: Trinity, Apophaticism, and Divine-Human Communion (University of Notre Dame Press, 2006).

 “Papanikolaou’s The Mystical as Political is a welcome addition to current debates in political theology.
 His emphasis on the importance of theosis or divine-human communion marks a distinct contribution that should appeal to students and researchers interested in the relationship between theology and politics and the role that Orthodox thought can and should play in current and future discussions.” —Religion and Theology

 “Historically informed, critically agile, and most likely bar-setting for future treatments of what a twenty-first century Orthodox political theology may look like.” —Sobornost